 Apparently, Thais are not so interested in hiking.
 The very first time we tried the hike, I asked directions from several locals and all said that it was impossible to hike up.
 All recommended turning around, going to the other side of Chiang Mai University, and taking a taxi truck or song tao up to the top.
 None of them seemed to believe that we actually wanted to walk up.
 One guy even told us it was dangerous because it was a jungle full of snakes and wild animals.

-After been turned around several times, I finally decided to ignore all the advice and go in the direction I felt the trail must be.
+After being turned around several times, I finally decided to ignore all the advice and go in the direction I felt the trail must be.
 Here are directions on how to climb to the top.

 Where to Start

-Start by going East on Suthep road past Chiang Mai University.
+Start by going west on Suthep road past Chiang Mai University.
 There are many good, inexpensive cafes and restaurants on the way so this is a good place to get something to eat before your hike.